-Is doing school at home the same thing as homeschooling?
+Is doing public school at home the same thing as homeschooling?
 The short answer is NO.

 Why have I even raised this question when I know it might make some folks mad?
 Why go down that road when so many people are (maybe for the first time) being exposed to homeschooling?